JohnAzmy/ci_SearchTest/README.md

-# php_searchproject
+# CodeIgniter Search project
-Search in mysql database with data access layer and autocomplete functionality ** Configure database on 'include/config.php' database script in 'db/script.sql'
+Search in mysql database with data access layer and autocomplete functionality ** database script in 'db/script.sql'